plebbit/plebbit-js/README.md

-  anonymousAuthors?: string // authors are given anonymous ids inside threads, like 4chan noNestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean authorCanAssignFlair?: boolean // authors can choose their own flairs (otherwise only mods can) authorMustAssignFlair?: boolean // force authors to choose a flair before posting }
+  anonymousAuthors?: string // authors are given anonymous ids inside threads, like 4chan noNestedReplies?: boolean // no nested replies, like old school forums and 4chan safeForWork?: boolean flairs?: boolean // authors can choose their own flairs (otherwise only mods can) requireFlairs?: boolean // force authors to choose a flair before posting }
 Flair {
   color: string